guid-empty/sqflite_entities/README.md

 await dbEngine.clearEntities<ProfileEntity>();
 ```

-If you need to return a set from the database according to your custom conditions,
+If you need to return a data set from the database according to your custom conditions,
 you can use the **queryEntities** construct:

 ```dart